Get Involved with Ag Literacy Week

 Teachers play a vital role in the success of Tennessee Ag Literacy Week.
 By opening the doors of your classroom, our volunteer readers will fill you students with accurate agriculture knowledge.
 They will have fun learning from an agriculturist and take part in exciting agriculture activities.
 For a volunteer reader to visit your classroom, contact the program coordinator.

-Volunteers can still participate in Tennessee Ag Literacy week through our virtual options.
+Volunteers can participate in Tennessee Ag Literacy week through our virtual options.

 Promote the virtual resources to teachers in you area.
 The virtual resources allow teachers to implement Tennessee Ag Literacy Resources in their remote classrooms.
 Resources include farm videos, book readings, lessons, and more!